MrSammitra122436/HTMLexercise/README.md

 # Sign-in page
 I have designed a simple web page for user sign-in using HTML and CSS.
-This clean and user-friendly page includes the following key elements:
+This clean and user-friendly page includes the following key feature:

 1. **Form**: The main content of the page is a well-structured form.
 This form includes the following fields:
 + *Name Field:* A text input field for the user's name.